 - Chiles: I also love adding different varieties of chiles into the mix as well.
 However, I also save this until the end.
 I typically rehydrate chiles on their own, turn into a paste with the help of a bit of bean broth, and then add the puree to the pot.

 - Soft herbs: Cilantro, parsley, tarragon, dill, and basil are all herbs I'd add at the end of cooking.
 Their flavor is more delicate and gets lost after an hour of cooking (or even become bitter).
 Mince a few herbs and toss in at the end with any acid you might choose to use.

 Potential Oligosaccharide reducers

 Different cultures have different methods for making beans soft and digestible.
 Epazote, kombu, and asafoetida are options.
-Some people believe items like cumin and fennel help as well.
-I’ve never really experimented much with any of these but wanted to make it known just in case you wanted to go off and research on your own.
+Items such as cumin and fennel are said to help as well.
+I've never really experimented much with any of these but wanted to make it known just in case you wanted to go off and research on your own.

 Often recipes call for skimming off the foam that forms on top of the beans while cooking.
 Skimming isn't a must; the foam isn't bad.
 Skimming does help keep the bean liquid clean and your beans within sight.
 If a lot of foam builds up, I skim.
 If it's just a little, I leave it be.

 I can’t pretend to give you the best advice on these other ways of cooking- I'm a stovetop kind of person.
 However, there's quite a bit of information on the internet, and the links below are from people I trust.

 Slow Cooker: One thing to consider when using the slow cooker is making sure your beans go through a boil for a bit, whether that's on the stovetop or in the crockpot.
 The linked article does mention this but I wanted to call it out as well.